 Contracts for the next academic year are made available in the password protected Parent Portal in January.
 The school reserves the right to re-evaluate the re-enrollment of all students at the end of the academic year.
-Should the school have concerns about the progress of a child or student or family behavior, the school's practice is to raise those issues in a parent-teacher conference or parent meetings with faculty and administration.
+Should the school have concerns about the progress of a child or student or family behavior, the school's practice is to raise issues in a timely manner.
+This may not always coincide with the admission cycle.